ODR contact point

 - Centralised access point to all ADR bodies in Europe.

-- Integrated help-tools to overcome language barriers (translation-tool/ consumers and traders can ask for a translation of the proposed solution).
+- Integrated help-tools to overcome language barriers (for example, the translation tool allows consumers and traders to ask for a translation of the proposed solution).

 - National contact points support all parties in how to use the platform and ADR bodies.